 - Improving Gender Balance (Scotland).
 IOP ran a three-year (2015-2018) IGB (Scotland) pilot, in partnership with Skills Development Scotland and Education Scotland.
 The pilot worked with six school clusters: each cluster consisted of a secondary school and its associated primary schools and early learning and childcare centres.
 Read the final evaluation of the project (PDF, 630KB).
 The Scottish government has recognised the benefits of the approach, and has asked for the learning from the pilot to be rolled out across Scotland.
 A team of six officers, based within Education Scotland, have started to work regionally, with an aim of embedding the learning from the pilot across all early years centres, and primary and secondary schools by 2022.

 - Improving Gender Balance (Ireland).
 In Ireland, typically only 13-14% of students choose to study physics at upper second level and complete the Leaving Certificate Physics examination and of this cohort only 25-26% are girls.
 Improving Gender Balance in Ireland was a three-year national collaborative project led by CASTeL at Dublin City University, in partnership with the IOP and Science Foundation Ireland.
+Read the final evaluation of the project (PDF, 3.3MB).
 This study was carried out in collaboration with principals, teachers and students from seven second-level schools with the specific aims of enhancing science teachers’ approaches to the teaching and learning of physics in Junior Cycle science, increasing awareness of STEM careers and employing a whole school approach to addressing unconscious bias and gender stereotyping, and building confidence and resilience for students.